 Generally speaking, there are seven things that you should pay attention to on every wine label, and those are:

-Another thing that you should keep in mind is the difference between English wine and British wine.
-The former is a term used to describe wine made from grapes grown in England.
+Another thing you should keep in mind is the difference between English wine and British wine.
+The former is a term for wine made from grapes grown in England.

 The latter, on the other hand, is a low-price product fermented in the UK from imported concentrated grape must.

-Wines coming from the New World (outside of traditional wine-growing areas of Europe and the Middle East) are more likely to have a grape variety displayed on the label than the wine coming from Europe.
+This is something many bottles don’t reveal, as producers assume customers already know.
+Wines from the New World—regions outside traditional wine-growing areas of Europe and the Middle East—are more likely to list the grape variety on the label than their European counterparts.

-Keep in mind that if the bottle doesn't have the grape variety on it, it can mean that the producer used more than one variation.
+If the bottle doesn’t list a grape variety, it might mean the producer blended more than one type.

 In this case, you should look for the appellation, as it might give you some idea about what grapes were used to make your wine.